Ritorno al futuro/Back to the Future: Conception and composition

 Ritorno al futuro/Back to the Future is a double album featuring songs in Italian in the first disc and other in English in the second one.
 The recording project features a total of twenty-five songs written and composed by Elisa with numerous songwriters and composers, including Davide Petrella, Dardust, Calcutta, Takagi & Ketra, Franco126 and Stevie Aiello.
 For the production of the songs there is the participation of Sixpm, Dardust, Zef, Mace, Shablo, Don Joe and Venerus.
 There are also three collaborations with Rkomi, Jovanotti and an all-female song with Elodie, Giorgia and Roshelle.
 The process of writing and composing the songs saw the artist interface with new ways, writing lyrics directly on a beat.
 Elisa talked about her choice of album title in an interview with Sky TG24:

 "The decision to name the record in this way came from a live show inspiration, the idea came at the end of the last tour-I was already imagining this as a good excuse to field a certain new method of sustainability, to push as much as possible in that direction.
 I am with those who believe, I am a dreamer, an idealist, but also an artisan who gets her hands dirty, I come from a blue-collar family.
 I call them the last ones because in so many cases those who give up a lot in a house are the last ones, the most disillusioned and crafty ones are the players in capitalism. [...]
 The perception is changing in the younger generations because they understand the vulnerability of the system and the world itself, it makes them have more courage but this is not understood by the older generations who do not understand that the young people are already evolved and somewhere else."

 Promotion

+Singles

+The lead single "Seta" was published on 24 November 2021.
+On 15 Dicember 2021 the artistic director and presenter of the 72nd Sanremo Music Festival Amadeus announced that Elisa would be taking part in the song contest for the first time since her victory in 2001 with the song "Luce (Tramonti a nord est)".
+The song presented in the competition, "O forse sei tu", was released as the second single from the album on 3 February 2022, peaking at number two on the Italian singles chart.

+The third single "Litoranea", featuring italian singer and acrtess Matilda De Angelis, was published on 6 May 2022, followed by the collaboration with Jovanotti "Palla al Centro", publieshed on 26 August 2022.
+The fifth and final single, "Come te nessuno mai", was published on 16 December 2022.